DocumentationRelationships

 Import People from a File

-Click Import People in the top right to bulk-import contacts:
+Click Import people in the top right to bulk-import contacts:

 1. Drag and drop a file or click to browse